---

 )

-The following sample tracks a Robux purchase of a 1000-coin bundle, using the IAP (in-app purchase) transaction type.
-The itemSKU field is an optional parameter added here to compare with the previous sample.
-If you don't specify an itemSKU, the Economy dashboards display N/A in the sources and sinks table.
+The following sample tracks a Robux purchase of a 1000-coin bundle, using the `IAP` (in-app purchase) transaction type, this time with an `itemSKU`, your unique identifier for the item. `itemSKU` is optional.
+If you don't specify it, the Economy dashboards display `N/A` in the sources and sinks table.

 local AnalyticsService = game:GetService("AnalyticsService")